 Statement by Ronald Melnick PhD on the National Toxicology Program Final Reports on Cell Phone Radiation

 Ronald Melnick PhD, the National Institutes of Health Senior Scientist who led the design of the National Toxicology Program (NTP) studies on cell phone radiation released this statement after the NTP released their final reports on rats and mice exposed to long term radiofrequency radiation November 1, 2018.
+Watch videos where Dr. Melnick explains the relevance of the study to human health in the videos on this page.

 Dr. Melnick has written and published on this issue since the results were released.